Kitt-AI/snowboy/README.md

 * Added library for Node.
 * Added support for Python3.
+* Added universal model `alexa.umdl`
-* Updated universal `snowboy.umdl` model so that it works in noisy environment.
+* Updated universal model `snowboy.umdl` so that it works in noisy environment.

 **v1.0.4, 7/13/2016**